eitanoid/Mandelbrot-Set-Go/README.md

 $Z_{n+1} = Z_n^2 + c$

-## Decription
+## Description

 A mandlebrot set generator using Go taking in a resolution and a max iteration count and outputting a PNG file of the mandlebrot set at that depth with a brightness adjusted based on the escape iteration of each point.

-The algorithm runs concurrently with the implementation of goroutines and worker pools.
+The algorithm runs concurrently with the implementation of goroutines and worker pools for an optimised runtime.

 ## Usage